Main caveat here - I am not a career coach or counselor. I'm just an employer sharing what I find are best practices in a college interview.

 - Ensure your resume is true.

 Everything on your resume is fair game to ask about.
 I had one candidate write "RF Transmission Line Design" under "Classes".
-Most candidates do not list their classes, and frankly I think it is a bad practice.
-Especially if you just have a Bachelor's Degree, I don't need to know every class you took.
-But since he did, I asked him to define impedance.
+Most candidates do not list their classes, and frankly it is not great practice in general.
+If you do list classes, confine it to junior and senior level specialty engineering - don't list freshman calculus!
+But if you do list a class, be ready to talk about it.
+I asked this candidate to define impedance.
 He couldn't.
 I wrote out Z=sqrt(L/C) and asked him to explain it.
 He couldn't.
 I explained the whole equation, and then asked if I made a microstrip wider, how would that impact the impedance.
 Blank stare.
 Finally the candidate said, "I didn't think I had to know this for this job".
 I told him, "You wrote you took a class on Transmission Lines on your resume, and this is fairly basic transmission line question.
 If you couldn't discuss it, then it shouldn't be on your resume.
 What else can't I trust on this resume?"

 My favorite new college hire question is about group projects.
 Tell me about it.
 I then ask further questions on how the project worked.
 Or how it could be improved if given more time or resources.
 Very quickly I realize the difference between the group leader, and someone who was on the team but didn't do much.
 In other words, if you can't discuss a line item multiple levels deep, then don't put it on there.